Halifax Homes For Sale | Halifax Real Estate

 Within Halifax, Nova Scotia itself there are dozens of neighbourhoods with home styles ranging from the newer apartment complexes of Clayton Park to the large old mansions in the South End.
 Many pre-planned neighbourhoods have been constructed in recent years near the Bayer's Lake shopping complex and more are springing up all the time.
 The West End is predominately middle class while the North End is popular with students and low income families.

 As far as cities go, Halifax, Nova Scotia is smaller than most, which means your money will go further here than it would in Toronto or Vancouver.
 Single family homes run from approximately $185,000 to $500,000 depending on the neighbourhood and condos can cost anywhere from $125,000 to $300,000.
 Obviously there are many smaller communities within the HRM that are reasonable commutes to Halifax proper which would have significantly lower average home prices as well.

 Relocating from Halifax, NS to Ont.

 Should the time come that you find yourself having to move to the Province of Ontario you may need the services of a Toronto real estate agent.
-Lisa Munro has many attractive downtown Toronto real estate listings on her site and knows the city well.
-Joanna Kalbarczyk, another Toronto real estate agent has many Toronto condos and lofts on her site and both of these trusted Toronto real estate agents are ready to assist you with you search for a new home.
+Nadine Robbins is a well known Toronto real estate agent has many Toronto condos and lofts on her site and she is ready to assist you with you search for a new home.